image

 Hi, I'm Nina

-I am in my third year of my PhD at University of Washington in the Centered for an Informed Public, advised by Dr. Kate Starbird.
-Recently, I interned at Microsoft Research, leading foundational research at the intersection of religion, technology, and digital safety under Dr. E. Glen Weyl.
+I am a third year PhD student at the University of Washington in the Centered for an Informed Public, advised by Dr. Kate Starbird.
+I am also a 2x Microsoft Research intern, leading work at the intersection of religion, technology, and digital safety.
+On the side, I am a founding partner in the research consultancy, KTLN, where I lend my computational methodologies and information disorder expertise to challenges in environmental justice.

 My living CV is the most up to date spot for what I am up to and includes all my publications!